Tips to Manage your Business Cash Flow

 5. Managing stock

 Monitoring stock closely and only ordering what you need is essential to avoid tying up cash unnecessarily.
 Work out what sells quickly and profitably to keep income steady.
 Don’t tie up funds in slow-moving items that are hard to sell.
-If you need a quick cash injection, try selling off old or outdated stock at a cheaper price.
+If you need a quick cash injection to improve cash flow funding, try selling off old or outdated stock at a cheaper price.

 6. Don’t tie up cash